aurimas13/Python-solutions/README.md

 # Python-solutions

-Solutions of Python problems that includes all codes written from free online Python courses that had problems.
+Solutions of Python problems that include all codes/scripts/programs written from online Python courses that had various simple and complex problems.